lilitps/rails-community-app/README.md

 #### Mailer layout (optional)

 Change mailer layout corresponding to the email format.
-The HTML and plain-text mailer layouts can be found in **app/views/layouts**
+The HTML and plain-text mailer layouts can be found under **app/views/layouts**

 #### Default from address (optional)

-Change default **from** address common to all mailers in the application found in **app/mailers/application_mailer.rb**
+Change default **from** address, which is common to all mailers in the application, can be found in **app/mailers/application_mailer.rb**

 #### Mailer templates (optional)